 Henrot received most of her early dance training from Boulder Ballet under the direction of Ana Claire and Peter Davison, becoming an Apprentice with the Company in 2007.
 In addition to her training in Boulder, Henrot trained with Kansas City Ballet, American Ballet Theatre, and Joffrey Ballet.
 Zoé graduated summa cum laude from Mount Holyoke College in 2012 with a double major in Dance and Biological Sciences.
 During her time at Mount Holyoke College, Zoé studied with Rose and Charles Flachs as well as Terese Freedman and Jim Coleman.
 She created her first full-length work for her senior thesis entitled Becoming Undone.
 In November 2012, Henrot was invited to be a guest choreographer for the Five College Dance Department in Massachusetts to restage Becoming Undone.
 This fall, Zoé will return to her alma mater to stage a new work for the Five College Dance Department.
 Working with prominent choreographers such as Peter Davison, Joseph Morrissey, Kinsun Chan, and Diane Coburn-Bruning has very much influenced her artistry and choreography.

-In her free time, Zoé enjoys doing home improvement projects with her wife Martha and cuddling with her cats Jasmine, Milou and Bradley.
+In her free time, Zoé enjoys doing home improvement projects with her wife Martha and cuddling with her cats Milou, Bradley and Frederick.